Details of current and upcoming classes can be found by selecting from the menu to the left. Study information is updated continually.

-Rigpa offers a broad program of courses, seminars and retreats designed to make the Buddhist teachings accessible and relevant to modern men and women of all ages, and from all walks of life.
+Rigpa offers a broad program of courses, seminars and retreats designed to make the authentic Tibetan Buddhist teachings accessible and relevant to modern men and women of all ages, and from all walks of life.

 For those new to Buddhism, there are introductory foundation courses, which explain how to meditate and give a general introduction to Tibetan Buddhism.

 We also offer a complete and graduated training in the Buddhist teachings and practice.
-The ultimate goal is to guide and support students so they can receive the highest teachings in the Tibetan tradition, the teachings of Dzogchen, that lead to the direct realization of enlightenment.
+The ultimate goal is to guide and support students so they can receive the highest teachings in the Tibetan tradition, the teachings of Dzogchen, that lead to the direct realisation of enlightenment.

 Students receive these wisdom and compassion teachings through audio and video recordings, and sometimes live streaming from Sogyal Rinpoche, a world-renowned meditation teacher from Tibet and author of the highly acclaimed "The Tibetan Book of Living and Dying".
 Classes are also held by Rigpa Instructors and Facilitators.